restify/node-restify/docs/restify-log.md

 logging from restify, set the level to Trace.
 Debug is intended to be used by applications as a useful way to generate debug logs.

 Finally, set the level with `log.level`.
-The level params are on the:
+The level params are on the `restify.LogLevel` object; you can pass either the enum value or a string.
-`restify.LogLevel` object.

 ## W3C LOGGING